dsmiles/habitat-energy-api-task/README.md

 readable and comprehensive tests which can be understood by any member of the team.
 Cucumber can be combined with many API or UI frameworks.

-### REST Assured
+### REST-assured

-Rest Assured is a Java library that is used for writing automated API tests.
-Basically, Rest Assured acts like an HTTP client where can create CRUD operations against a Restful server.
+REST-assured is a Java library that is used for writing automated API tests.
+Basically, REST-assured acts like an HTTP client which can perform HTTP operations (GET, POST, PUT, DELETE, etc.) against a Restful server.
 They can be highly customizable so that we can have the flexibility of performing many different combinations of test cases to cover the overall business logic

 ## Installation and Prerequisites